 Implement clock request control logic to generate the pgcb_clkreq in the PGCB domain.

-The clock request control logic could be implemented as a flag with synchronous clear and asynchronous set.
-Both clear and set events are guaranteed to be mutually exclusive.

-The asynchronous reset will be decoupled from the asynchronous preset flop to provide a deterministic output when PGCB reset is asserted.

-Since the pgcb_clkreq is not asserted when PGCB reset is asserted, we may not have the clock to synchronize the de-assertion of the PGCB reset.
-Hence, a fully-asynchronous PGCB reset shall be used to mask the pgcb_clkreq output.
+There are two paths to cause clkreq to assert:

+async_pmc_ip_wake – will be the only path that is open during IP-Inaccessible PG.
+Is masked off when the clkreq is driven synchronously.

+async_wake_b – IP-Accessible wake path.
+This path sets a flag (acc_wake_flop) asynchronously which will be cleared and masked off when the clkreq is driven synchronously.

+The wake events are synchronized back into the pgcb_clk domain and set a flop (clkreq_sustain) synchronously to keep the clkreq asserted.
+When this flop is set, the async wake paths are masked off.

+The clkreq_sustain flop is cleared when gating the clock, which causes clkreq to deassert.

+When clkack is confirmed deasserted, the wake paths are again opened back up to allow clkreq to assert again.

 Implement a CLKREQ sequencer to perform the PGCG clock gate and wake sequencing:

-Since the pgcb_clkreq is not asserted when PGCB reset is asserted, the CLKREQ sequencer will be default to SELWAKE state to enable the asynchronous set path of the clock request control logic.
+Since the pgcb_clkreq is not asserted when PGCB reset is asserted, the CLKREQ sequencer will be default to PMCWAKE state to enable the asynchronous pmc_ip_wake path of the clock request control logic.
 The sync_clkvld will be de-asserted.

-Once the SOC indicated that the PGCB clock is running, the CLKREQ sequencer will transition from SELWAKE to NOSEL state and disable the asynchronous set path.
-Since SD is not going to PV the asynchronous set timing, there is a concern on the routing delay of the asynchronous set signal.
-Hence, a clock wake hysteresis timer is supported to ensure that the asynchronous set path is completely disabled at the clock request control logic.
+Once the SOC indicated that the PGCB clock is running, the CLKREQ sequencer will transition from SELWAKE to NOSEL state and disable the asynchronous wake paths.
+Since SD is not going to PV the asynchronous wake path timings, there is a concern on the routing delay of the asynchronous signals.
+Hence, a clock wake hysteresis timer is supported to ensure that the asynchronous wake paths are completely disabled at the clock request control logic.

-Once the clock wake hysteresis timer is timeout, the CLKREQ sequencer will transition from NOSEL to WAIT4GATE state, and assert the sync_clkvld.
+Once the clock wake hysteresis timer is timeout, the CLKREQ sequencer will transition from NOSEL to UNGATECLK state, and assert the sync_clkvld.

-When the CLKREQ sequencer is in WAIT4GATE, it will transition to GATEPEND if the sync_gate is asserted.
+When the CLKREQ sequencer is in UNGATECLK, it will transition to GATEPEND if the sync_gate is asserted.
 The sync_clkvld will be de-asserted as the indication to the IP that PGCB clock will be gated soon.

-When the CLKREQ sequencer is in GATEPEND, it will activate the clock gate hysteresis timer and wait for the hysteresis timer expired before de-asserting the pgcb_clkreq.
-If the sync_gate is de-asserted before the hysteresis timer expired, the CLKREQ sequencer will abort the PGCB clock gating flow, and return to WAIT4GATE state.
-The sync_clkvld will be asserted as the indication to the IP that PGCB clock is available.
+When the CLKREQ sequencer is in GATEPEND, it will activate the clock gate safety-net timer and wait for the timer to expire before de-asserting the pgcb_clkreq.
+If sync_gate is de-asserted before the timer expires, the CLKREQ sequencer will abort the PGCB clock gating flow, and return to the UNGATECLK state. sync_clkvld will be asserted as the indication to the IP that PGCB clock is again available.

+Note: the timer that is running in GATEPEND cannot truly be called a hysteresis timer as the clock that drives the fanin to sync_gate will likely be gated when sync_clkvld deasserts (if following the provided reference designs).
+Instead it acts as a safety-net as sync_gate could assert in the same cycle as sync_clkvld deasserts.

-If the sync_gate remains asserted when the clock gate hysteresis timer expired, the CLKREQ sequencer will transition from GATEPEND to WAIT4CLKACKB state and de-assert the pgcb_clkreq.
+If the sync_gate remains asserted when the clock gate timer expires, the CLKREQ sequencer will transition from GATEPEND to GATECLK state and de-assert the pgcb_clkreq.

-Once the SOC acknowledge the pgcb_clkreq de-assertion event, the CLKRQ sequencer will transition to SELWAKE state to enable the asynchronous set path of the clock request control logic in a glitch free fashion.
+Once the SOC acknowledges the pgcb_clkreq de-assertion event, the CLKREQ sequencer will transition to either the SELWAKE state or the PMCWAKE state to enable the asynchronous wake paths of the clock request control logic in a glitch free fashion.

 The design assumes the SOC is compliant to Clock Chassis Gen 2, such that it will only shutdown the clock at least 8 clocks after de-asserting the pgcb_clkack.
 This is required for the pgcb_clkack to be synchronized to the PGCB clock domain.

-Implement a hysteresis timer for clock gate and wake sequencing:
+Implement a timer for clock gate and wake sequencing:

 Reload the timer with the clock wake hysteresis value when the CLKREQ sequencer is transitioning from SELWAKE to NOSEL state

-Reload the timer with the clock gate hysteresis value when the CLKREQ sequencer is transitioning from WAIT4GATE to GATEPEND state
+Reload the timer with the clock gate hysteresis value when the CLKREQ sequencer is transitioning from UNGATECLK to GATEPEND state